Yale Athletics Website

 Lindberg said she worked to incorporate Yale’s navy and white color scheme, the Bulldogs’ primary logos and the victory stripe — a navy slice of the Yale “Y” victory logo and its outline — that has been featured prominently in the department’s graphics and digital image since Lindberg arrived this past February.

 In addition to design changes, Yale Athletics also sees the new site as an upgrade in regards to functionality.
 The Bulldogs’ social feeds feature prominently on the home page, allowing fans without Twitter or Instagram accounts to experience the Elis’ coverage on social media by just navigating to yalebulldogs.com.
-A new ticket website also links from the main Yale Athletics page, advertising chances to see the Elis’ ticketed teams — basketball, football, men’s lacrosse and men’s hockey — with large, site-spanning graphics.
+A new ticket website (here are some of different web design packages for WordPress that can be used for effective marketing) also links from the main Yale Athletics page, advertising chances to see the Elis’ ticketed teams — basketball, football, men’s lacrosse and men’s hockey — with large, site-spanning graphics.

 “We really upgraded the ticket website, and it just looks like a Division I … Power five ticket website,” Lindberg said. “[Director of Ticket Operations] Eliza [Keogh] in our ticket office has done a really good job of working with that company and making that fresh and new and really pop.
 I was really excited to see [it] come to life.”